ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter07.md

 Instantly, a dead silence fell into the room.

-However, before Lán WàngJī could step in, Jīn Líng had already collected himself, and, like a shooting star, he replied, “She has gone to the eastern regions along with father.
+However, before Lán WàngJī could step in, Jīn Líng had already collected himself, and, like a shooting star, he replied, “She has gone to the eastern regions along with Father.

-“Since you wanted absolutely to protect the last Wēn clan, mother wanted to protect you.
-Therefore, father decided to send them to the eastern regions, where he found a new place for them to settle.
+“Since you wanted absolutely to protect the last Wēn clan, Mother wanted to protect you.
+Therefore, Father decided to send them to the eastern regions, where he found a new place for them to settle.

-“From time to time, mother and father go there to pay them a visit on your behalf.”
+“From time to time, Mother and Father go there to pay them a visit on your behalf.”

-“A few years ago, father was tired of whole clan’s affairs,” Jīn Líng went on, “He wanted to spend more time with mother, so he designated me to become the leader our clan, then, along with mother, they have set off on journey, sightseeing the eastern regions.”
+“A few years ago, Father was tired of the whole clan’s affairs,” Jīn Líng went on.
+“He wanted to spend more time with Mother, so he designated me to become the leader of our clan, and then, along with Mother, they set off on a journey, sightseeing the eastern regions.”

 Out of the blue, Jīn Líng said all those lies, causing Lán SīZhuī and Lán JǐngYí to be so dumbfounded that they didn’t even dare to move a muscle.

 “Is Jīn ZiXuān* that amazing?”
-Wèi WúXiàn seemed to talk to himself rather asking.
+Wèi WúXiàn seemed to talk to himself rather than ask.
 Then, after a short pause of thinking, he added, “That’s right!
 Occasionally, he shows some courage.”

 <small>*Jīn ZiXuān is Jīn Líng’s father.</small>